basho-labs/little_riak_book/en/04-operators.md

 <h4>JavaScript</h4>

-Though not implemented in Pipe, Riak KV's mapreduce implementation is the primary user of the Spidermonkey JavaScript engine---the second use is precommit hooks.
+Though not implemented in Pipe, Riak KV's MapReduce implementation is the primary user of the Spidermonkey JavaScript engine---the second use is precommit hooks.